janoujan/P3-homyfood/README.md

 ### materials

 [link to given materials](/material/)
-🤣

 ## personal toughts:

 ### What I learned

-Saas (...and how to program CSS),
+Saas (...and how to program CSS 😉),
 The 12s animations principles of Walt Dysney

 ### what I can improve